samy101/paddy-vlm/README.md

 # 🌾 Paddy-VLM
 <p align="justify">
-Large multimodal models (LMMs) have demonstrated impressive capabilities in vision-language reasoning, yet they often struggle when applied to specialized domains such as agriculture.
-Crop disease diagnosis, in particular, demands fine-grained expertise that general-purpose LMMs fail to capture.
-In this work, we present PaddyVLM, a domain-adapted vision-language model designed for paddydisease analysis.
-Building on LLaVA-v1.5-7B-LoRA, we construct PaddyInstruct, a domain-specific instruction-tuning dataset derived from a curated Paddy Disease dataset of 10,407 images spanning 10 categories, including both healthy and diseased conditions.
-To develop PaddyInstruct, we generate image descriptions with LLaVA-13B, create Q&A pairs and multi-turn dialogues using Mistral-7B (via an Ollama setup), and enrich them with knowledge from agricultural repositories.
-Fine-tuning with this data enables PaddyVLM to not only recognize diseases with high accuracy but also assess severity and provide actionable recommendations in conversational form.
-Experimental results demonstrate that PaddyVLM substantially outperforms general-purpose multimodal models in fine-grained recognition and domain-specific reasoning, positioning it as a promising expert assistant for farmers and agricultural researchers.
-This repository contains code, resources, and instructions to reproduce the experiments and fine-tune the model.
+Paddy is one of the most important crops worldwide, but its cultivation suffers significant yield losses due to diseases and pests that are often difficult to accurately identify and man- age.
+Existing models are largely limited to image classifica- tion or detection and lack the contextual agricultural knowl- edge required for reliable diagnosis and effective mitigation.
+We present PaddyVLM, a domain-adapted vision-language model for paddy crop analysis, capable of identifying dis- eases and pests, assessing severity, and providing action- able guidance.
+Built on LLaVA-v1.5-7B-LoRA, our model is trained using PaddyInstruct, a curated instruction-tuning dataset derived from the Paddy Doctor (10,407 images, 10 classes) and Paddy Pest (5,673 images, 20 classes) datasets.
+PaddyInstruct combines LLaVA-13B generated descriptions, Mistral-7B generated simple Q&A and multi-turn dialogues, and expert knowledge refinement.
+Fine-tuning on this dataset equips PaddyVLM with robust fine-grained recognition and context-aware reasoning.
+Experiments show that PaddyVLM substantially outperforms general-purpose LMMs in both dis- ease and pest understanding, demonstrating its potential as a practical expert assistant for farmers and agricultural re- searchers.
 </p>

 ---